Generator 1601.3701 is a three-phase synchronous electric machine with electromagnetic excitation and built-in silicon diode rectifier

 The generator works in conjunction with a voltage regulator, which is mounted on the front panel in the engine compartment.

-To protect the electronic equipment of the car from voltage pulses in the ignition system, as well as to reduce radio interference, a capacitor is connected between the “+” and the “ground” of the generator.
+To protect the vehicle’s electronic equipment from voltage pulses in the ignition system, as well as to reduce radio interference, a capacitor is connected between the “+” and “ground” of the generator.

-The internal windings of the generator and the rectifier unit are cooled by air through the windows in the covers from the centrifugal fan mounted on the rotor shaft.
+The internal windings of the generator and the rectifier unit are cooled by air through windows in the covers from a centrifugal fan mounted on the rotor shaft.

 Nominal voltage 14 Volts;